ajy25/TabularMagic/README.md

 pip uninstall tabularmagic
 ```

 TabularMagic is built with the standard Python data science stack.
-That is, TabularMagic is really just a fancy wrapper for scikit-learn and statsmodels.
+That is, TabularMagic is really just a fancy wrapper for scikit-learn, scipy.stats, and statsmodels.
 For additional notes regarding dependencies, check out `./dev_notes/dependencies.md`.
 TabularMagic requires Python version 3.10 or later.

-## Quick start
+## Quick start (low-code)

 You'll probably use TabularMagic for ML model benchmarking.
 Here's how to do it.